VegeSushi/SNES-VP/README.md

 ## Note

-Currently the bash scripts work only on Linux, no Windows version is planned, but WSL should work fine.
+- Currently the bash scripts work only on Linux, no Windows version is planned, but WSL should work fine.

+- The video frames are scaled to 32x32